telliott99/CryptoQuickies/public-key_math.md

 >>>
 ```

-Recall that `m` is equal to `920321254041092`.
+Recall that `m` was equal to `920321254041092`.

 We have successfully generated a key pair, and used it to encrypt and decrypt a simple message.

 Public key decryption is `c**e % n`.

 The last thing we need to do is demonstrate the symmetry property.

-We can encrypt with the private key, and decrypt with public one.
+We attempt to encrypt with the private key, and decrypt with public one.

 Private key encryption is `m**d % n`.